Child and Adolescent Mental Health Studies (2022 - 2024)

 CAMS-UA 204 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
 Offered in the fall and spring.
 Roffman.
 4 points.

-Family systems theory emerged in response to individually oriented theories of human experience, development, and psychopathology.
-From a systems perspective, an individual is always embedded in networks of significant relationships, the most central of which is the family.
+Until the mid-20th century, individually oriented theories of human development and psychopathology dominated the field of mental health.
+Family systems theory emerged as a response to the limitations of that paradigm, offering a radically different perspective: an individual is always embedded in networks of relationships, the most central being the family.
 Presents family systems theory as a powerful tool for understanding families and for working with children and adolescents.
-Special emphasis on multicultural dimensions of mental health theory and practice.
+Emphasizes multicultural dimensions of mental health theory and practice.

 Fear Factor: Advanced Seminar in Anxiety Disorders

 CAMS-UA 205 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
-Offered in the fall and spring.
-Angelosante, Spindel.
+Offered in the fall, spring, and summer.
+Angelosante, Masia, Spindel.
 4 points.

+How do anxiety disorders develop?
+How can they be successfully treated?
+What distinguishes anxiety from other mental health disorders?
 Examines anxiety disorders (such as phobias or obsessions and compulsions) by reviewing research and clinical data.
-How anxiety disorders develop, how they can be successfully treated, and what distinguishes anxiety from other mental health disorders.
-Students observe a diagnostic assessment of a child or teen with an anxiety disorder and debate the ethics of different treatment modalities.
+Students observe a diagnostic assessment of a child or teen with an anxiety disorder and debate the risks and benefits of different treatment modalities.

 Advanced Seminar: Attachment and Loss

 CAMS-UA 206 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
 Offered in the fall and spring.
-Becker-Weidman.
+Willheim.
 4 points.

+Can early experiences of separation and loss lead to psychological, behavioral, and psychosomatic problems?
+Can these problems be addressed in the context of a healing relationship?
 Examines how healthy interpersonal attachment is defined, facilitated, and maintained, along with key principles of effective bonding.
-Considers how early neglect and trauma can lead to a disrupted or fractured attachment style among children.
-Specific examples from adoption and foster care and adult attachment and their long-term effects on building satisfying relationships.
+Considers how neglect and trauma may lead to a disrupted or fractured attachment style among children.
+Utilizes specific examples from adoption and foster care and their long-term effects on building satisfying relationships.

 CAMS-UA 401 Prerequisite: Child and Adolescent Psychopathology (CAMS-UA 101) or permission of the instructor.
+Students must apply for admission by submitting a CV or résumé, unofficial transcript, and brief statement of interest to #CSCCams@nyulangone.org.
 Offered in the fall and spring.
-Diaz, Gallagher.
+Gallagher.
 4 points.

-Through in-class discussion, assignments, and a lab placement at the Department of Child and Adolescent Psychiatry at NYU Langone Health (five hours per week), students gain a comprehensive knowledge of current clinical practices (assessment, treatment, and effectiveness evaluation) and how they are developed.
-Placements include: the Parent-Child Interaction Therapy Team, the Selective Mutism Team, the Organizational Skills Study Group, the Institute for Learning and Academic Achievement, the Dialectical Behavior Therapy Program, and the Autism Spectrum Disorders Program.
+Through in-class discussion, assignments, and a lab placement at the NYU Department of Child and Adolescent Psychiatry (five hours per week), students gain a comprehensive knowledge of current clinical practices (assessment, treatment, and effectiveness evaluation) and how they are developed.
+Placements include: The Parent-Child Interaction Therapy Team, the Selective Mutism Team, the Organizational Skills Study Group, the Institute for Learning and Academic Achievement, the Dialectical Behavior Therapy Program, and the Autism Spectrum Disorders Program.

 Internships and Independent Study